torchnyu/blog/_posts/2019-12-29-dr-stackoverflow-or-how-i-learned.md

 Sometimes I use GitHub issues if I'm trying to accomplish something but the documentation isn't up to par.
 Even though it's not technically a bug in the code, it's a bug in their documentation.
-Which is equally important imo.
+Which is equally important.

 # Level 3: How The F%$K Does This Library Work?